AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 ![IoT SensorBase][PlugIn3]

-To add this datasource, under configuration page -> Data sources, klick the button 'Add Data source' and select the added plugin.
+To add this datasource, under configuration page -> Data sources, click the button 'Add Data source' and select the added plugin.
 This leads to the configuration page where the region and API keys must be added:

 ![IoT SensorBase][PlugIn4]